-The Embedded Capture the Flag (eCTF)

-New College/University Faculty Info Sheet
+The Embedded Capture the Flag (eCTF) Faculty Info Sheet

 MITRE's eCTF is an embedded security competition that puts university-affiliated teams (3-20 students each) through the experience of creating a secure system and learning from their mistakes.
-This competition helps develop practical skills that can be applied to securing critical embedded systems, such as UAVs, smart grids, and IoT devices.

-eCTF Competition Format

-Over each Spring semester, hundreds of students compete in MITRE's Collegiate Embedded Capture-the-Flag (eCTF) competition.
+This competition helps develop practical skills that can be applied to securing critical embedded systems, such as UAVs, smart grids, and IoT devices. eCTF Competition Format Over each Spring semester, hundreds of students compete in MITRE's Collegiate Embedded Capture-the-Flag (eCTF) competition.
 MITRE's eCTF is unique from other CTF competitions.
 First, the focus of the eCTF is on embedded systems, which present a new set of challenges and security implications.
 Second, the eCTF balances offense and defense by testing and awarding both sets of skills.
 The competition is split into two six-week phases: "design" and "attack".
 In the design phase, students develop a secure embedded system that meets a provided set of requirements.
 In the attack phase, students compete to break the security of other teams' designs.
 "I had no security experience prior to this competition.
 The learning curve was HUGE and I LOVED that!
 I was forced to learn so much.
 I loved doing the research, designing and implementing the secure system, and reviewing and attacking other teams' designs.
-It was a blast!"
+It was a blast!" eCTF Competitor ©2022 The MITRE Corporation.

-eCTF Competitor

-©2021 The MITRE Corporation.
 ALL RIGHTS RESERVED Approved for public release.
-Distribution unlimited 20-03314-11
+Distribution unlimited 22-00195-10

-The Embedded Capture-the-Flag (eCTF) New College/University Faculty Info Sheet

-Learned more about embedded system security

-Said eCTF met or exceeded expectations

-What Students Get Out of the eCTF

-Throughout the competition, students have the opportunity to learn hard and soft skills not often taught in the classroom.

-During the design phase, students grapple with designing and building a realistic, large-scale system and meeting complex security requirements without sacrificing functionality.
+The Embedded Capture-the-Flag (eCTF) Faculty Info Sheet 100% Learned more about embedded system security through the eCTF What Students Get Out of the eCTF Throughout the competition, students have the opportunity to learn hard and soft skills not often taught in the classroom.
+During the design phase, students design and build a realistic system and meeting complex security requirements without sacrificing functionality.
 This open-ended task promotes problem-solving and offers what are many students' first experiences in project management, cybersecurity, and embedded systems.
 Students also gain an in-depth understanding of cryptography through the design and implementation of their secure protocols.
 During the attack phase, students learn hands-on, real-world attacks in an unparalleled experience.
 Since the designs being attacked are created by other teams, students search for and encounter real, unintended vulnerabilities, rather than precanned challenges that are often used in other CTFs.

-The eCTF as a Course

-Many schools offer the eCTF as a for-credit course, often as a special topics course or an independent study.
+3x More likely for a team that was offered college credit to make it to the attack phase The eCTF as a Course Many schools offer the eCTF as a for-credit course, often as a special topics course or an independent study.
 We strongly recommend this route as it helps students to commit time for the competition and recognizes and awards students for their efforts.
 An example syllabus is available upon request.

 The eCTF challenge defines several artifacts and deliverables that universities can use as course assignments.
 These include design documents, offensive and defensive writeups, and the system implementation/code itself.
 Of course, faculty may also choose to augment the competition with additional lectures or readings.